Supertring/Supertring/README.md

 ### Hi there 👋 I am an engineer.

-- 🔭 I’m currently working on data science, machine learning, graph neural networks, and deep graph generative models.
+- 🔭 I’m currently working on data science, machine learning, data analysis <!--graph neural networks, and deep graph generative models. -->
-- 🌱 I’m currently learning more about graph machine learning
+- 🌱 I’m currently learning more about data science and its applications graph machine learning
-- 👯 I’m looking to collaborate on ml + gnn + data science + dl
+- 👯 I’m looking to collaborate on ml + data science + data analytics + dl + graph embeddings
 - 📫 How to reach me: [mail](mailto:abhisheksubedi27@gmail.com)

 **Some Projects:**